chef/supermarket/src/supermarket/docs/CONFIGURING.md

 These settings are recommended when deploying Supermarket to a production environment.
 Any defaults provided in `.env` should be sufficient for running the test suite.

 - `SENTRY_URL` is the URL for logging for the error logger [Sentry](https://getsentry.com/).
 In development, it is okay not to set it.
-- `CLA_SIGNATURE_NOTIFICATION_EMAIL` is the email that gets notified when CLAs are signed.
 - `FROM_EMAIL` is the default sender email address for all Supermarket mailers.
 - `S3_BUCKET` specifies the S3 bucket to use to save uploaded cookbook artifacts
 - `S3_PATH` specifies the path in the S3 Bucket to save the uploaded cookbook artifacts to (i.e. if you had a test/supermarket folder (also known as a directory or a prefix) in your bucket that you wanted to save your cookbooks to, you would use "test/supermarket" as your path).